viniciusgerevini/clyde-js/LANGUAGE.md

         I don't want to talk about anything.
 ```

-#### Ending a dialogue
+### Ending a dialogue

-By default, the dialogue ends when reaching a point with no next line.

-You can also end a dialogue earlier by using `-> END`.
+By default, the dialogue ends when it reaches a point with no next line available.
+But you can also end a dialogue earlier by using `-> END`.

 ```
 Do you wish to continue?